caniko/BiKiPy/documentation/source/index.rst

 --------
 TLDR_: :code:`bikipy.reader` is used for ingesting data; :code:`bikipy.behavior` for analysis, the remaining submodules consist of auxiliary functions and classes.

-The main benefit of BiKiPy is that every discretely implemented pipeline share a common repository of auxiliary functions.
+The main benefit of BiKiPy is that every discretely implemented pipeline share a common repository of auxiliary functions such as functions used to determine metrics of motion.

-Many of the analytical pipelines have been placed in auxiliary subpackages that are defined categorically such as :code:`bikipy.math` and :code:`bikipy.utils`, to ensure accessibility across analysis pipelines that are implemented discretely.
-The :code:`bikipy.perimeter` submodule, defines classes for enclosed areas or perimeters.
+Many of the analytical pipelines have been placed in auxiliary subpackages to ensure accessibility across analysis pipelines that are implemented discretely.
+These subpackages are defined categorically; for instance, :code:`bikipy.math` stores mathematical code, and :code:`bikipy.utils` stores utility code.
+The :code:`bikipy.perimeter` submodule, defines classes used for abstracting enclosed areas or perimeters.

 reader
 ++++++